Why is My Aloe Vera Limp? (How to Solve it)

 Slow Draining Soils

-Aloe vera is adapted to growing in gritty soils that are very porous, well draining and do not retain much moisture in its natural habitat.
+As I mentioned earlier, aloe vera is adapted to growing in gritty soils that are very porous, well-draining, and do not retain much moisture in its natural habitat.

-Therefore to grow aloe vera successfully without leaves that go limp, it is important to emulate the draining characteristics of its native environment by potting your aloe very in well draining soil.
+Therefore to grow aloe vera successfully without leaves that go limp,what we have to do is emulate the draining characteristics of its native environment by potting your aloe in well-draining soil.

 If you have planted aloe vera in conventional potting soil then this retains too much moisture and is probably the reason your aloe vera is turning limp as a sign of stress.

-Slow draining soils essential have the same effect on aloe vera as watering too often.
+Slow-draining soils essentially have the same effect on aloe vera as watering too often.

 Aloe vera should be planted in potting soil that is specially formulated for succulents and cactus (which is available at garden centers or on Amazon).